suhailult777/AI-coder-main/README.md

 ### Agent Mode Usage

 1. **Enable Agent Mode**: Toggle the "Agent Mode" switch in the interface
-2. **Enter Complex Request**: Describe a complex coding task (e.g., "Build a complete REST API with authentication")
+2. **Enter Complex Request**: Describe a complex coding task (e.g., "Build a complete todo app with local storage")
 3. **Submit Request**: Click "Enter" to submit your request
+4. **Watch Real-time Development**:
+   - See actual code being written in real-time
+   - Monitor file and folder creation
+   - Track tool execution and commands
-4. **VSCode Integration**: The system will automatically:
+5. **VSCode Integration**: The system will automatically:
-   - Open a new VSCode window
+   - Open a new VSCode window with the created project
+   - Organize files in proper directory structure
+6. **Test Your Application**:
+   - Click the "Test Application" button when it appears
+   - Watch comprehensive code analysis in real-time
+   - Review detailed test reports and recommendations

+### Multi-Agent Workflow

+1. **Code Generation Phase**:
-   - Start the AI agent with your request
+   - Code Agent (Gemini) analyzes your request
+   - Creates project structure and writes code
+   - Streams progress with live code preview
-   - Begin autonomous task execution
+   - Shows file creation and tool execution

-5. **Monitor Progress**: Watch real-time updates in the interface
+2. **Testing Phase**:
+   - Test Agent (Mistral Codestral) analyzes the generated code
+   - Performs comprehensive testing and analysis
+   - Streams testing progress and findings
+   - Generates detailed reports within the project folder

+3. **Results**:
+   - Complete, tested application ready for use
+   - Comprehensive analysis and recommendations
+   - VSCode integration for immediate development

 ### Example Prompts